All Episodes

 Nice ring to it.

-Someone else used it quite a lot.
+Someone else used it quite well.

 Also, isn't that supposed to be a political impossibility, Nigel?